Skip to content

 All Qt objects have a deleteLater method that schedules the object for deletion.
 This allows for the safe deletion of the object, ensuring that all pending events are processed.

 When using pytest for testing I suggest using the pytest-qt plugin.
-This plugin provides qtbot fixture that can be used to interact with Qt objects.
+This plugin provides a qtbot fixture that can be used to interact with Qt objects.
 It also provides a qtbot.add_widget method that ensures deleteLater is called on the widget when the test ends.

 Use the smallest possible widgets for tests